These are tricky times, aren’t they?

 The team at Soapbox has created a questionnaire to help businesses quickly transition to remote working by asking the right questions and giving recommendations on resolving issues:

 Do you currently have documented processes and tools for remote work?

 Do you have roles within your business that physically cannot be done remotely?

 To try the questionnaire, go to the link here and click start.

 We're offering our airfocus Starter plan for free for 6 months to help small teams organize product strategy in these challenging times.
-You can read more and redeem this offer here.

 No matter where in the world your teams are, you’ll be able to continue making great decisions — based on sound, prioritized logic, of course — to drive your product forward.
 Just because we’re all working remotely doesn’t mean your development journey has to change course or slow down.
 Grab our Starter plan for free today, and get everyone back on the same page.

 After all, in the words of Joe Thomas, founder of Loom: “We hope that by stepping up, we’re making a dent in the global impact this pandemic is causing, not just by making our product more accessible, but by helping set the kind of example we hope more businesses will follow.”